 - It gives less frequent visitors a reason to return.
 It might be the difference between a return visit and a lost customer.

-As part of the relationship process, ask customers for their email address.
-As long as you have their permission and avoid overuse, E-mail can be a powerful and inexpensive marketing tool.
+Once you decide how you will use their information, develop a simple process for collecting the information.
+Ask for it at checkout.
+Have a signup form on your website and on social media.
+(Not sure how to make that happen?
+We can help you set up and maintain your customer database.)
+As long as you have their permission and avoid overuse, e-mail can be a powerful and inexpensive marketing tool.
 For more information, read our article How to Start an Email List from Scratch.

-Keep your name, phone number, and service on their mind.
+By reaching out, you are keeping your business name, phone number, and service on their mind.
 Consider sending birthday cards, seasonal postcards announcing new products, or special holiday offers.